twtiger/gosecco/README.md

 - Then, the unifier will take all the macro definitions and make sure the final tree is complete
 - After that, the type checker will run to make sure everything looks correct
 - Then, we use the simplifier to optimize and make everything smaller
+- After simplification, the tree should be ready for compilation.
+The precompilation package checks that and ensures we are all good.
 - Finally, the compiler takes the tree and turns it into bytecode
 - Optionally, at this point we will install the bytecode into a running process using either the seccomp or the prctl system call.